-The plan is informed throughout by engagement with our stakeholders, partners and the public.
-As a public body, everything we do relates to the public.
+It is informed throughout by engagement with our stakeholders, partners and the public.
+As a public body, all we do relates to the public.
 This takes a variety of forms.
-Sometimes we engage directly with the public - our COVID-19 daily data or our work engaging young people through Young Scot, for example.
-More often we work through others.
+Sometimes it is directly between us and the public - our COVID-19 daily data or our work engaging young people through Young Scot, for example.
+More often it is through others.
 Our advice to the public on vaccines reaches the public through www.nhsinform.scot.
 Public engagement often comes through organisations who link directly to communities like local authorities and NHS boards.
 Public accountability is through a publicly appointed Board with two locally elected councillors, and through our accountability to Scottish Ministers and COSLA's political leadership.